 Senior to Senior Volunteers

-As a Senior to Senior volunteer, not only will you have fun expanding your horizons, sharing your talents, and developing important life skills for college and career readiness, you’ll play an integral and meaningful role in the life of an elder in our community.
+As a Senior to Senior volunteer, not only will you have fun expanding your horizons, and sharing your talents, you’ll play an integral and meaningful role in the life of a youth or elder in our community.
+The Senior to Senior Program pairs high school students with senior citizens in the Pasadena area to communicate weekly – via phone calls, Zoom calls, and/or emails and texts.
+Monthly “All Partner” meetings are conducted via Zoom and focus on relationship building and simply having fun.
 The goal of our Senior to Senior Program is to bridge the gap between our community’s youth and elders through mutually beneficial engagement.
 This engagement will not only support the learning of essential life skills for our student volunteers but create meaningful connections for all participants.

 1OTH GRADE AND UP